InnoBridge/bullmq/BullMQJava/README.md

 - Retrieve queue statistics (waiting/active/completed/failed counts)
 - Obliterate a queue and its data from Redis
 - Background worker that continuously consumes jobs
-- Maven project that targets Java 17
+- Maven project that targets the latest stable Java release (Java 21)

 ## Quick start